noltron000-coursework/herd-immunity/README.md

 > but it will not automatically link the original repository.
 >
 > Therefore, if you are seeking to complete this challenge project, you'll likely want to *clone* it.
-> You will want to *fork* it if you find any errors in the code that you
+> You will want to *fork* it if you find any errors in the code,
 > or if you want to suggest edits to this <kbd>README.md</kbd> file.

 ### Running the Program